alxhslm/alxhslm.github.io/content/projects/coffee-rating-prediction/eda/index.md

 ### Roaster country

-Most of the data we have is from US rosters.
+If we look at the value counts, we see that most of the coffees are from US roasters.

 ```python
 df["roaster_country"].value_counts()